bethanyalicehall/routes-of-europe-MS1/testing.md

     - The video is paused until the user decides to play it.

 - The form does not allow wrong input types to by inputted.
-    - An alert will apear when attempting to submit if wrong input type has been used.
+    - An alert will appear when attempting to submit if wrong input type has been used.

 - A 404 error page will appear if an incorrect url is entered
     - This works as expected and has a link to go back to home page